felixjoshuabenson/felixjoshuabenson/README.md

 - **Concepts**: Cross-Platform Development, Offline-First Architecture, UI/UX Design
 - **Other**: Team Collaboration, Agile Methodologies, Problem-Solving

-## 🌟 What I’m Working On
+## What I’m Working On

-1. Diving deeper into Flutter for real-time, scalable mobile apps
+1. Improving my skills in Flutter for real-time, scalable mobile apps
-2. Exploring GraphQL for efficient data handling in education apps
+2. Learning UI/UX using the Figma Platform
 3. Seeking opportunities to grow with a team that pushes my mobile development skills

-## ⚽ About Me
+## About Me

 - **Hobbies**: Playing chess and cheering for the Super Eagles and FC Barcelona
 - **Passion**: Building apps that make a difference in healthcare and education